Djibouti City: Banking

 The banking sector is one of the principal foundations of Djibouti's economy.
 The financial sector of the Republic of Djibouti has grown dramatically in recent years, a process that began in the early 2000s, and that was in large part prompted by an explosion the number of exchange agencies and remittances throughout the country.
 The Djiboutian financial sector, with total assets of 265 billion DJF or 10.2 per cent of GDP, has not been affected by the international financial crisis.
 Djibouti has been considered an oasis of peace and a model of political stability in a region.

-Business

-Djibouti is introducing itself as a business hub.
-The city's skyline is being continuously transformed through the emergence of new projects.
-The business sector is largely concentrated in the service sector.
-Commercial activities revolve around the country's free trade policies and strategic location as a Red Sea transit point.

 Tourism

-Tourism in Djibouti is centered in the Djibouti region.
+Tourism in Djibouti is centred in the Djibouti region.
 City landmarks include historic buildings, two important public squares, and the Hall of the People.
 Many private companies offer organized tours of these sites.
-Known as the "Pearl of the Gulf of Aden", the city's sandy beaches are also popular tourist attractions.